ojcastillo/sparkify/README.md

 - `avg_actions_per_session`: Average amount of actions per session
 - `avg_seconds_per_session`: Average amount seconds spent per session

-The results from training and validating the model using the large dataset were encouraging: we were able to achieve an accuracy of 0.80 and an F1-score of 0.47.
+The results from training and validating the model using the large dataset were encouraging: it achieved an accuracy of 0.80 and an F1-score of 0.47.

 As a good next step, it might be worth going back to the feature engineering phase.
 Maybe is possible to extract more info from the pages visited by the user before churning, or maybe the fact that the user paid or not for the service is also a strong indicator.
-But for the purpose of this work, I would call this a successful first iteration!

 ## What's on this repository?